Electrificationtallgoldenrod25/CodeClawed/README.md

 # CodeClawed

-A migration tool for moving [OpenClaw](https://github.com/openclaw) multi-agent deployments to [Claude Code](https://docs.anthropic.com/en/docs/claude-code).
+A prompt to build a migration tool for moving your [OpenClaw](https://github.com/openclaw) multi-agent deployments to [Claude Code](https://docs.anthropic.com/en/docs/claude-code).

 ## Status: Work in Progress